Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Introduction

 However, the key assumption --- \textit{each neuron is an individual computing unit} --- often does not hold true for modern DNNs.
-Given a DNN is composed of stacked and non-linear blocks, the intermediate outputs (also known as latent representations) from neurons are continuous and highly entangled.
-Disentangling intermediate outputs remains a long-lasting challenge in the AI community~\cite{lee2018diverse,ren2021interpreting,liu2018exploring}.
-And recent research in the software engineering community also points out that that the efficacy of a test suite to uncover faults and existing neuron coverage attained by the test suite are not always positively correlated~\cite{harel2020neuron}.
+Given a DNN is composed of stacked and non-linear layers, the intermediate outputs (also known as latent representations) from neurons are continuous and highly entangled.
+Disentangling intermediate outputs remains a long-lasting challenge~\cite{lee2018diverse,ren2021interpreting,liu2018exploring}.
+Recent research also points out that the efficacy of a test suite to uncover faults and existing neuron coverage attained by the test suite are not always positively correlated~\cite{harel2020neuron}.

 Establishing proper DNN coverage criteria requires a principled understanding about how DNN performs computations, which is fundamentally different with traditional software.
-A DNN, as a composition of parameterized non-linear functions (i.e., layers), extracts task-oriented features and then makes decisions accordingly.
-Features, hierarchically captured by layer outputs, approximate the posterior distribution of underlying explanatory factors $H$ for observed inputs $X$, namely $P(H|X)$~\cite{bengio2013representation,bishop1995neural}.
-For example, given an image, layers in an image classifier extract hierarchical features that imply its class label~\cite{bengio2013representation}.
-More precisely, an image classifier generates a set of posterior distributions $P(h_{i}|x)$ (where $i$ is the layer index, $h_{i} \in H$ and $x \in X$) with each $h_{i}$ describes class-invariant properties of an image from different perspectives (e.g., shape, texture).
-The dependability of a DNN is defined as the degree to which the distribution, approximated on training data, is accurate when applied to real test data.
+A DNN, as a composition of non-linear functions (i.e., \textit{layers}), extracts task-oriented features (e.g., classification vs. localization) and then makes decisions.
+Features, that are hierarchically propagated by layer outputs, approximate the posterior distribution of underlying explanatory factors $H$ for an input $x$, namely $P(H|x)$~\cite{bengio2013representation,bishop1995neural}.
+For example, an image classifier generates a set of posterior distributions $P(h_{i}|x)$ (where $i$ is the layer index and $h_{i} \in H$) with each $h_{i}$ depicts class-invariant properties of an image from different aspects (e.g., shape, texture)~\cite{bengio2013representation}.
+In addition, the dependability of a DNN is defined as the degree to which the distribution, approximated on training data, is accurate when applied to real test data.